davijeb/jez_davies_coding_test/README.md

 1. Run Algo.java to see a worked example.

-For the Java solution I have not included any tests as it would hav required loading external libraries (JUnit) and the tests in the Python implementation were extensive and it would have been a copy using like-for-like JUnit tests.
+For the Java solution I have written a basic test class (AlgoTest) which is included in the Algo class.
+The reason is that for simplicity I have no dependencies on external libraries, like JUnit, to run the tests.
+The tests are not as extensive as the Python solution but in the real-world I would have included an actual test-library and would have mirrored the Python tests.

 ## Technologies

 Project runtime is:
 * Python 3.9.6
 * Java OpenJDK 64-Bit Server VM (build 17.0.1+12-39, mixed mode, sharing)

-The solution hs been tested on an Apple Mac Air M1
+The solution hs been tested on a MacBook Air (M1, 2020)

 ## Setup
 To run this project, ensure the above language versions are loaded.